Moonlilia/Journey-by-Moonlight/README.md

 Some files from **LoversLab** and **VectorPlexis** can be installed from the <a href="https://discord.gg/97WvxJp47p">Discord</a> server.
 However, some will *need* to be installed from the website due to Discord's file size restrictions.
 A full list of the mods from each **non-Nexus** site can also be found in the server.

+4. Sign into these accounts on Wabbajack by clicking the Settings icon (The Cog Wheel) in the top-right.

 ## Modlist Installation

 1. With these steps taken care of, you can begin downloading **Journey by Moonlight**!
 The steps and notes below explain this process: